Committee tasked with keeping the government open gets ready to launch

 Breaking News Emails

-WASHINGTON — A new congressional panel is slated to meet Wednesday to begin negotiations over the best way to secure the nation’s southern border — and how to prevent another shutdown.
+WASHINGTON — A new congressional panel is scheduled to meet Wednesday to begin negotiations over the best way to secure the nation’s southern border — and prevent another shutdown.

-Hill leaders and President Donald Trump agreed to the conference committee process to resolve their dispute after the impasse failed to produce a substantial deal, turning to a group of lawmakers more inclined to make deals than draw red lines.
+Hill leaders and President Donald Trump agreed to the conference committee process to resolve their dispute, turning to a group of lawmakers more inclined to make deals than draw red lines.

 Are Senate Republicans ready for another shutdown?Jan.
 28, 201912:21

-Less than three weeks now remain for the newly-created border security conference committee to come up with a solution that prevents another shutdown and satisfies both parties since the short-term spending bill approved on Friday only extended funding through Feb.
+Less than three weeks now remain for the newly created border security conference committee to come up with a solution that prevents another shutdown and satisfies both parties.
+The short-term spending bill approved on Friday only extended funding through Feb.
 15.

-While the panel’s first meeting Wednesday will be open to the public, it’s unclear whether the committee will hold additional meetings in the open or vote to close them, allowing its members to negotiate privately and more efficiently.
+While the panel’s first meeting on Wednesday will be open to the public, it’s unclear whether additional meetings will be open or members will vote to close them, allowing them to negotiate privately and more efficiently.

-If the committee is successful in crafting a final agreement, it would then be subject to an up or down vote in each chamber.
+If the committee is successful in crafting a final agreement, it would then be subject to a vote in each chamber.

 For the current negotiations, congressional leaders in the House and Senate appointed lawmakers who are appropriators to the conference committee to hash out the details of the spending bill for the Department of Homeland Security that covers the current fiscal year.